instructure/instructure-ui/packages/ui-layout/src/Flex/README.md

 ---
-describes: Flex
+describes: DeprecatedFlex
+id: DeprecatedFlex__README
 ---

-The Flex component makes it simple for developers to create multi-column layouts with flexbox.
+**DEPRECATED:** Flex will be removed from `ui-layout` in version 7.0.0.
+Use the [Flex from ui-flex](#Flex) instead.

+### Important Upgrade Notes
+Codemods are available to automatically update imports to the new package and handle the prop name changes listed below.

+These props have updated names:
+- The `inline` boolean prop has been changed to `display: ['flex', 'inline-flex']`
+- The `wrapItems` boolean prop has been changed to `wrap: ['wrap', 'no-wrap', 'wrap-reverse']`
+- `visualDebug` has been changed to `withVisualDebug`

 ### Layout direction

-**Note:** Use the `visualDebug` property to see the borders of Flex/Flex.Item while developing!
+**Note:** Use the `visualDebug` property to see the borders of Flex/DeprecatedFlex.Item while developing!

 Flex defaults to a `direction` of `row`, creating a horizontal layout.
 Change `direction` to `column` to stack your Flex.Items.